nicholashosken/symxify/readme.md

 ---

-Symxify comes with two clients, a typescript client (available via NPM) and a C# client (available via Nuget).
+Symxify comes with two clients, a typescript client (available via NPM) and a C# client (coming soon) (available via Nuget).
 Both clients require some configuration to run.
 Feel clone the demo repo to see how these clients function.
 You may also create a pull request for clients in other languages, like Python or Java.

 Ready to get started?
 Head to the [docs](/docs/readme.md) to learn how to configure Symxify.